John-Abbott-College/SN1-Notes/Notes/Getting_Started/one_drive.md

 # One Drive

 This tutorial will walk you through the steps of setting up One Drive and using it to run your PyCharm projects.
-Configuring one drive saves your files into the Cloud and therefore allows you to alternate through multiple computers in school and at home without losing your files.
+By configuring OneDrive, your files will be saved to the cloud, enabling you to seamlessly switch between multiple computers at school and home without losing your work.

 ## Mac (Optional)